Twitter leads $100M round in top Indian regional social media platform ShareChat – TechCrunch

 Speaking of money, ShareChat has experimented with ads on the app and its site, but revenue generation isn’t currently its primary focus, Sachdeva said.
 “We’re in the Series D now so there is obviously an obligation we have to our investors to make money.
 But we all believe that we need to focus on growth at this stage,” he said.

-ShareChat also has many users in Bangladesh, Nepal and the Middle East, where many users speak Indian regional languages.
-But the startup currently plans to focus largely on expanding its user base in India.
+ShareChat, which is headquartered in Bangalore, also has many users in Bangladesh, Nepal and the Middle East, where many users speak Indian regional languages.
+But the startup currently plans to focus largely on expanding its user base in India, hopefully doubling it in the next one year, he said.

 It will use the new capital to strengthen the technology infrastructure and hire more tech talent.
 Sachdeva said ShareChat is looking to open an office in San Francisco to hire local engineers there.